Laser-Space-Sharks/rubiks-cube-solver/README.md

 The spreadsheet now holds all of the FTM-optimal F2L algorithms for all of the 384 per-pair cases.
 We have a bot that can overwrite the F2L algorithms into the spreadsheet flawlessly should any damage be done.
 God's Number for F2L pairs is 9.
-Experimentally, we find that there is almost always a way to use these F2L pair algorithms for an OLL and/or PLL skip.
+Experimentally, we find that an OLL and/or PLL skip is almost always achievable.
 Here is the spreadsheet:
 https://docs.google.com/spreadsheets/d/1Agk1NxfVrzhe9LeRBR53sa6CxJYjCEaP81ebzhv8AHk/edit?usp=sharing